Password protection and rules

 Limitations

-- Before enabling rejection of compromised passwords on sign-in, please ensure your app has support for the password reset flow.
+- Before enabling rejection of compromised passwords on sign-in, ensure your app has support for the password reset flow.
 You can do so by using Clerk components or implementing a custom flow.

 - If the user has no way of resetting their password — such as when your application does not require an email, phone number, or other communication method for sign-up — Clerk will not reject compromised passwords on sign-in.